-Other income (loss) fluctuated \$4.7 million to an expense of \$0.6 million for the three months ended March 31, 2016 from income of \$4.1 million for the same period in 2015.
-This fluctuation is due primarily to foreign currency gains and losses recognized during the respective periods.
-Relative to certain other currencies, including the Euro and Canadian dollar, the U.S. dollar strengthened during 2015 and weakened during the first quarter of 2016.
-Given the significant financial statement amounts we have denominated in these currencies, we recognized a foreign currency gain during the first quarter of 2015 and a loss during the first quarter of 2016.
+Other income (loss) fluctuated \$1.5 million to expense of \$0.5 million for the three months ended September 30, 2016 from expense of \$2.0 million for the same period in 2015.
+Other income (loss) fluctuated \$2.3 million to expense of \$0.6 million for the nine months ended September 30, 2016 from income of \$1.7 million for the same period in 2015.
+This fluctuation is due primarily to foreign currency gains and losses we recognized during the respective periods given the significant financial statement items we have denominated in foreign currencies, including primarily the Brazilian real, euro and Canadian dollar.
 Additionally, in March 2016, the Venezuelan government introduced the DICOM rate, which is published by the Central Bank of Venezuela and replaced the SIMADI rate.
-We use the DICOM exchange rate to remeasure our Venezuelan subsidiary's Bolivar-based transactions and net monetary assets in U.S. dollars.
-The variability of the DICOM rate contributed to the foreign currency loss during the first quarter of 2016.
+We use the DICOM exchange rate to remeasure our Venezuelan subsidiary's bolivar-based transactions and net monetary assets in U.S. dollars.